Matt Busch: Career

 John Dolmayan, drummer of the band System of a Down, wrote the introduction to Busch's art book Pucker: The Seductive Art of Matt Busch.

-Busch's second art book, Pucker: The Seductive Art of Matt Busch from SQP Publishing featured a written introduction from another well-known drummer, John Dolmayan from the nü metal band System of a Down.
+Busch's second art book, Pucker: The Seductive Art of Matt Busch from SQP Publishing featured a written introduction from drummer John Dolmayan from the nü metal band System of a Down.

-In 2008, Busch was a Featured Special Guest at Comic-Con International in San Diego, joining other notable visionaries celebrated, including Bernie Wrightson, Al Jaffe, Sergio Aragones, Jim Lee, Ray Bradbury, Joe Hill, and Dean Koontz.
+In 2008, Busch was a featured special guest at Comic-Con International in San Diego, joining Bernie Wrightson, Al Jaffe, Sergio Aragones, Jim Lee, Ray Bradbury, Joe Hill, and Dean Koontz.

-In 2009, Busch was hand-selected to illustrate President Obama for the cover of the DVD documentary, Becoming Barack: Evolution of a Leader.
+In 2009, Busch illustrated Barack Obama for the cover of the DVD documentary, Becoming Barack: Evolution of a Leader.
 Busch also produced a video bonus feature on the DVD.

 Another property Busch has often illustrated is Indiana Jones.

-In 2011, the Indiana Jones World Map was released, a project which Busch spent 3 years working with Lucasfilm to authorize, research and Illustrate.
-The map details all of the locations Indiana Jones has acquired archeological treasures from the films, Young Indiana Jones Chronicles TV shows, the novels, the comics, the video games, and the Disney Theme Park attractions.
+In 2011, the Indiana Jones World Map was released, a project which Busch spent 3 years working with Lucasfilm to authorize, research and illustrate.
+The map details all of the locations Indiana Jones has acquired archeological treasures from the films, Young Indiana Jones Chronicles, novels, comics, video games, and Disney Theme Park attractions.

-Busch has co-developed Apple iPhone and iPad apps with his brother Ian, such as Interactive Sketchbook and How to Draw (with Artist Matt Busch).
+Busch has co-developed apps with his brother Ian, including "Interactive Sketchbook" and "How to Draw (with Artist Matt Busch)".

 Actress Christi Perovski and Busch at the release of Aladdin 3477: The Jinn of Wisdom, 2025.

-In 2025, the film Afterburn will be released, based on the Red 5 comic book series which Busch illustrated all of the covers for.
+In 2025, the film Afterburn was released, based on the Red 5 comic book series which Busch illustrated all of the covers for.
 The film stars Dave Bautista and Samuel L. Jackson.